artsy/eigen/docs/deploy_a_hotfix.md

 `git checkout ios-7.2.0-2022.02.03.14-submission`

-## Create a branch for your hotfix
+## Create a branch for the hotfix

 `git branch 7.2.0-hotfix`

 `git checkout 7.2.0-hotfix`

-## Apply your fix using the script
+## Apply the fix(es) using the script

+Get the commit hash for the bug fix you want to release in the hotfix.
+If it was merged into main you want the hash of the merge commit.
+You can find it in the github ui or by checking out main after the merge and running `git log --oneline`.

 Run the script `./scripts/codepush/apply-fix.sh <commit-hash>` Passing the commit hash of the fix, if there are multiple you can run multiple times.